Bill Russell: Personal life and death

+Russell was a resident of Mercer Island, Washington, for nearly five decades.

+In 1959, Russell became the first NBA player to visit Africa.

+Russell was a member of Kappa Alpha Psi fraternity, having been initiated into its Gamma Alpha chapter while a student at University of San Francisco.

+On October 16, 2013, Russell was arrested for bringing his registered, loaded .38-caliber Smith & Wesson handgun to the Seattle–Tacoma International Airport.
+He was issued a citation and released, and the Transportation Security Administration indicated it would levy a civil penalty, which would be between $3,000 and $7,500.

+Marriages and children

 Russell was married to his college sweetheart Rose Swisher from 1956 to 1973.
 They had three children: daughter Karen Russell, a television pundit and lawyer, and sons William Jr. and Jacob.
 The couple grew emotionally distant and divorced.
 In 1977, he married Dorothy Anstett, Miss USA of 1968; they divorced in 1980.
 In 1996, Russell married his third wife, Marilyn Nault; their marriage lasted until her death in January 2009.
 Russell was married to Jeannine Russell at the time of his death.
-He was a resident of Mercer Island, Washington, for over four decades.
-His older brother was the noted playwright Charlie L. Russell.

-In 1959, Russell became the first NBA player to visit Africa.
-Russell was a member of Kappa Alpha Psi fraternity, having been initiated into its Gamma Alpha chapter while a student at University of San Francisco.
-On October 16, 2013, Russell was arrested for bringing his registered, loaded .38-caliber Smith & Wesson handgun to the Seattle–Tacoma International Airport.
-He was issued a citation and released, and the Transportation Security Administration indicated it would levy a civil penalty, which would be between $3,000 and $7,500.